Fandom: SGA & SG1, with a bit of The Rundown

-She was 85% certain Beck couldn’t read Ancient, but she wasn’t taking any chances.
+She was 85% certain Beck couldn’t read Ancient, but she wasn’t taking any chances and stayed on her supply list with the search minimized.
 “Everything I can fit aboard the Daedalus.
 And as much as the General will let me get away with.”

 “Sounds like fun.”

 “If nothing else, it will be interesting,” Cooper said.
-The LSD had a ticker running along the bottom and she nodded at the updated info.
+The LSD had a ticker running along the bottom and she nodded as it updated.
 There were three entities in the office and two of them were standing beside her.
 She did her best to keep her discovery off her face and tapped out a command string and closed that program.
 “Before I go wandering through your supplies, I want to check out what DLA has available.
 Now, do you have a spare supply book I can review?”

 “Sure!”
 Beck agreed.
 The big man moved to his filing cabinet and pulled a thick book out and handed it over.